What is the time commitment for REU?

 As an REU participant, are there any restrictions during the summer?

 - Students must not register for more than 5 units of coursework during their program participation;

 - Students must not work more than 10 hours per week outside of their research project duties;

 - Students must spend a minimum of 8 weeks working in the faculty mentor’s research group with the project they have been assigned to;

-- Students must meet the eligibility requirements to participate in the REU Program, which include being EE declared before the start of my participation in the program;
+- Students must meet the eligibility requirements to participate in the REU Program, which includes being EE declared before the start of my participation in the program;

-- Students are responsibly to secure their own housing for the summer.
-If they do not choose to enroll in on campus summer housing, they will need to make their own housing arrangements, which may require additional expenses prior to receiving their stipend;
+- Students are responsible to secure their own housing for the summer.
+If they do not choose to enroll in campus summer housing, they will need to make their own housing arrangements, which may require additional expenses prior to receiving their stipend;

 - Failure to complete the REU summer research commitment may result in the removal of the program and/or the stipend being reversed or partially reversed.

 Related Links for the EE REU Program